max-p-log-p/ViB/README.md

 Do not paste urls into the ex prompt: first paste them into an empty file, then use the \g mapping to request the url.
 Otherwise, vi/vim could potentially interpret some characters as shell metacharacters and execute commands.

+It may be possible to use protocol smuggling to attempt a client side request forgery attack.
+If possible, use the web browser in a network namespace/virtual environment or ensure that services running have some sort of client side request forgery protection.

 Work In Progress
 ----------------
 - Rewrite in flex/bison for portability and correctness